YOUR INTESTINAL FLORA

 ADD GB-3 OR AN EQUIVALENT PRODUCT

-The other essential item is to take a product called GB-3 or another product that contains pancreatin, ox bile, and bile acids.
-The reason is that this product – and only this type of digestive aid – by enhancing bile in the intestinal tract, seems to be able to restore the flora faster and far easier.
+Another helpful item is to take a product called GB-3 or an equivalent product that contains pancreatin and ox bile.
+The reason is that this product – and only this type of digestive aid – by enhancing bile flow in the intestinal tract, seems to be able to restore the flora faster and far easier.
 For more details on this product, read GB-3 on this website.

 Other digestive aids such as betaine hydrochloride and pepsin, bromelain, papain, or fungally-derived digestive enzymes that are often labeled as protease, lipase, etc. do not work as well as the animal product discussed in the paragraph above.
 The animal product is more yang, for one thing, and apparently much more physiological as well.
 This means it better approximates the normal digestive enzymes in the body.

 A major reason why GB-3 or an equivalent product works well and is essential to take is that most people who are not feeling their best do not produce enough high quality bile.
 This is one of the major causes for their intestinal dysbiosis.
 Until the bile is restored, changing the flora is difficult, if not impossible.
-So be sure to include this product with each meal, and even with each snack for a while until the liver begins to produce more bile.
+So be sure to include this product with each meal, and even with each snack for a while, at least.

 Replacing stomach acid with betaine hydrocloride and pepsin.
 Some doctors also recommend taking extra betaine hydrochloride and pepsin to replace stomach acid that is low in most people.
 This supplement is fine as an extra supplement, but it is more yin and somewhat irritating.
 We find that GB-3 is much better and usually sufficient.